 Exploring Photography will be on view at the LSU Museum of Art April 7 through July 9, 2017.

-Exploring Photography highlights over 40 works from the collection of the LSU Museum of Art by photographers such as Berenice Abbott, Edward Weston, Ruth Bernhard, Judy Dater and Louisiana’s own Clarence John Laughlin, Richard Sexton, Debbie Fleming Caffery, and Thomas Neff.
+Exploring Photography highlights 55 works from the collection of the LSU Museum of Art by photographers such as Berenice Abbott, Edward Weston, Ruth Bernhard, Judy Dater and Louisiana’s own Clarence John Laughlin, Richard Sexton, Debbie Fleming Caffery, and Thomas Neff.
 The exhibition reflects the photographic holdings of the museum, which have doubled in the past year, and celebrates the range of photography’s possibilities.
 These new acquisitions enrich and broaden the focus of the collection in terms of subject matter, medium, and chronology.